When Your Partner’s ADHD Makes Them Act More Like Your Child

 No. 7: Call in an Expert

 If Plan A doesn’t work, go with Plan B: Call in an expert to help your partner achieve agreed-upon goals and free you from having to mother them.

 An ADHD coach or a professional organizer can work on strategies and accountability, and leave you out of it.
 If too much resentment has built up between the two of you, and you can’t remember why you fell in love, consider seeing a therapist or marriage counselor.

 During this reconstructive process, let go of “shoulds” and “have-to’s,” which rarely accomplish anything.
 Focus on the “coulds” and “want-to’s.”
 People with ADHD usually know what they should do.
 The problem, for them, is doing it.
 Create motivation to do a chore, and responsible behavior often follows.
 Say, “Don’t you love seeing these plants bloom and want them to be healthy” rather than “You have to water the plants today.”

-Your initial attraction to your husband didn’t spring from his ability to clean the floors, pay bills, or do lawn work.
+Your initial attraction to your partner didn’t spring from their ability to clean the floors, pay bills, or do lawn work.
 Do what you can to renew intimacy and the feelings that brought you together.

-When I asked one wife how she maintains a happy marriage, after 30 years with a husband with ADHD, she replied, “I remind myself that our relationship is more important than whether or not he forgets to take out the garbage.”
+When I asked one person how she maintains a happy marriage, after 30 years with a partner with ADHD, she replied, “I remind myself that our relationship is more important than whether or not he forgets to take out the garbage.”

 [My Husband Refused ADHD Treatment and Our Marriage Fell Apart]